rrwick/Filtlong/README.md

 * `--keep_percent 90`<br>
 Throw out the worst 10% of reads.
 This is measured by bp, not by read count.
 So this option throws out the worst 10% of read bases.
 * `--target_bases 500000000`<br>
-If there are still more than 500 Mbp after throwing out reads under 1 kbp and the worst 10%, the remove the worst reads until only 500 Mbp remain.
-Useful for very large read sets.
+If there are still more than 500 Mbp after throwing out reads under 1 kbp and the worst 10%, the remove the worst reads until only 500 Mbp remain, useful for very large read sets.
+If the input read set is less than 500 Mbp, this setting will have no effect.
 * `input.fastq.gz`<br>
 The input long reads to be filtered.
 * `| gzip > output.fastq.gz`<br>
 Filtlong outputs the filtered reads to stdout.
 Pipe to gzip to keep the file size down.

-After running, Filtlong has cut the 1.3 Gbp down to a much better 500 Mbp subset:
 <p align="center"><img src="misc/example_commands_1_without_reference.png" alt="without_reference" width="400"></p>
+Filtlong has cut the original 1.3 Gbp of reads down to a much better 500 Mbp subset.
+Both the read length and identity N50s have improved, to 36,827 bp and 88.53% respectively.

 ### With Illumina read reference